SysKitTeam/docs-point/reporting/sensitivity-labels.md

 ## Sensitivity Labels Inventory Report

-This article contains information on the Sensitivity Labels report available through the **Report Center**:

 The Sensitivity Labels Inventory report lets you find workspaces and files where a specific sensitivity label is applied.